What drew you to the law?

 What are you passionate about outside of the law?

 Well, I’ve been getting involved in the marijuana legalization movement and in the growth of the new cannabis industry.
 It’s fascinating being present at the birth of a whole new industry where all the rules have to be invented from scratch.
-I’m a father of two teenaged boys, the husband of a brilliant marketing professor, a practicing Catholic, a libertarian conservative and a naturalized Texan.
+I’m a father of two teenagers, the husband of a brilliant marketing professor, a practicing Catholic, a libertarian conservative and a naturalized Texan.
 I love Jane Austen, honky-tonk country music, Gulf Coast beaches, C.S.
 Lewis, most alcoholic beverages, 19th century American art and good mystery stories.
 I founded and was principal owner of two independent minor league baseball teams.
 I also play the banjo, although not very well.

 What are your research interests?